Sorry, you need to enable JavaScript to visit this website.

 5 min read

-Much like dogs, cats tend to develop bad habits if they become bored and they can express their boredom in rather destructive ways.
+Much like dogs, cats can develop serious behaviour problems if they become bored and they can express that boredom in rather destructive ways.
 So, carry on reading to find out more about cat boredom and whether you are the owner of a bored cat.

 Do cats get bored?

 Yes, surprisingly cats do get bored.
-If a cat is left at home alone for hours, with no interaction or stimulation, then the chances are they will get bored.
-Cats are highly intelligent animals, thus needing a certain level of stimulation.
-If they go too long without stimulation, boredom occurs.
+If a cat is left at home alone for hours, with no interaction or stimulation, or outlet for their natural behaviours, then the chances are they will get bored.
+Cats are highly intelligent animals with a range of natural behaviours that they need an appropriate outlet for and if these needs are not fulfilled, boredom often occurs.

 Why do cats get bored?